authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 v: BIMI version (plain-text; REQUIRED).
 It MUST have the value of "BIMI1".
 The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
 It MUST be the first tag in the list.

 l: location of the BIMI indicator (URI; REQUIRED).
 Inserted by the MTA after parsing through the BIMI DNS record and performing the required checks.
 The value of this tag is a comma separated list of URLs representing the location of the brand indicator files.
-All clients are expected to support use of at least 2 location URIs, used in order.
-Clients may optionally attempt to use more.
+All clients MUST support use of at least 2 location URIs, used in order.
+Clients MAY support more locations.
 Initially the supported transport supported is HTTPS only.

 \[ABNF NEEDED HERE\]